Navy divers use sonar images to cut through murky water during Francis Scott Key Bridge salvage efforts

 The addition of the Coda Octopus represents a “new level of access and a new level of vision to move the mission forward,” Gov. Wes Moore said at a news conference showcasing the images.
 The surveying tool helps divers working in darkness determine if and how the wreckage is connected.
 That information guides how to best rig and remove pieces of the crumpled bridge from the 50-foot-deep channel.

 The wreckage is then placed on a barge.
-The Navy sent four barges: A 1000-ton lift-capacity derrick barge, called the Chesapeake, a 200-ton lift-capacity crane barge, called the Ferrell, and a 150-ton capacity crane barge, called the Oyster Bay, and a barge that can lift 400 tons.
+The Navy sent three barges: A 1,000-ton lift-capacity derrick barge, called the Chesapeake, a 200-ton lift-capacity crane barge, called the Ferrell, and a 150-ton capacity crane barge, called the Oyster Bay.
+A fourth barge with a 400-ton capacity is on its way.
 The barges were contracted through the Naval Sea Systems Command.

 About 135 Navy personnel, two utility boats and a ridged hull inflatable boat have come to Baltimore since March 26, the day the bridge collapsed.
 Tugboats and 12 crane and support vessels will arrive in the next few days.